datacarpentry/datacarpentry.github.io/pages/jobs.md

 The Associate Director position is initially funded for 2 years through a grant from the
 Gordon and Betty Moore Foundation.
 They will be hired and paid as a contractor of
 NumFOCUS, Data Carpentry’s fiscal sponsor.
+Position can be remote and there are not location requirements.
 Review of applications will begin December 18th, 2015, and the position will remain open until filled.

 #### Job Description